 CLIMATE INNOVATION: REIMAGINING EVERYTHING

-Under the title “Climate innovation: reimagining everything”, the CEO from EIT Climate-KIC (Knowledge and Innovation Community) participated the 20th may in the conference cycle “Facing Climate Change” from the Re-City platform organized by the Catalunya Europa Foundation with the collaboration of BBVA and the support of the Barcelona City Hall, the Metropolitan Area of Barcelona (AMB) and the Generalitat de Catalunya.
-The conference, held in the auditorium of the BBVA headquarters in Barcelona, was chaired by Lorenzo Chelleri, Re-City’s scientific adviser and professor researcher from Universitat Internacional de Catalunya-UIC Barcelona, and as a good host, Antoni Ballabriga, global director of Responsible business from the bank, who was in charge of presenting the guest speaker.
+The “Climate innovation: reimagining everything” conference, was held on the 20th of May as part of the Re-City platform's“Facing Climate Change” conference cycle, organized by the Catalunya Europa Foundation in collaboration with BBVA and supported by the Barcelona City Hall, the Metropolitan Area of Barcelona (AMB) and the Generalitat de Catalunya.
+The conference, held at the BBVA headquarters in Barcelona, was chaired by Lorenzo Chelleri, Re-City’s scientific adviser and Professor at the Universitat Internacional de Catalunya-UIC Barcelona, and Antoni Ballabriga, BBVAs Global Director of Responsible Business.

 A lot left to do and not enough time.

-Trains a mile a minute: less polluting innovation
+A mile a minute trains: less polluting innovation

-In Spain, EIT Climate-KIC has been developing projects in different places.
-In Valence port, city where the EIT Climate-KIC Spain headquarters are; in Andalucía, motivating the desalination to fight against water shortage; or in the city of Mondragón in the Basque Country, betting to reconvert the steel industry on removable energies under the baton of cooperative movement and new governance based on the principle of community.
-Other examples that we can also find on the EIT Climate-KIC website are projects like the refrigeration of big aerial companies, the fabrication of foldable maritime containers or the new means of communication to replace planes and helicopters.
-In Málaga, precisely, the first high speed trains, the “hyperloop”, are being constructed to more than a thousand kilometres per hour and are being developed as an aerial traffic alternative to cover big distances in Europe.
+In Spain, a number of projects are underway.
+In Valencia, host to EIT Climate-KIC Spain's headquarters; in Andalucía, working on solutions for potential water shortages, and in the city of Mondragón in the Basque Country, working on a proposal to covert the steel industry to renewable energies under the city's cooperative movement and new forms of governance based on the principle of community.
+Other examples on the EIT Climate-KIC website include projects focusing on wide-scale refrigeration, the fabrication of foldable maritime containers or the new means of transport to replace planes and helicopters.
+In Málaga, the first high speed trains, the “hyperloop”, are being constructed to reach more than a thousand kilometres per hour as an alternative to air traffic to cover big distances in Europe.

-In Barcelona, the Catalan capital has been elected by the European Union to embrace the Knowledge and Innovation Community (KIC) where Urban Mobility, the headquarters of the community in charge of developing the innovations in urban mobility from the European Union at least until 2026.
-This platform will also count with a 1 600 millions euro investment and will be located in the old factory in the 22 @ district from Poblenou.
+Barcelona has been elected by the European Union to host the Urban Mobility Knowledge and Innovation Community (KIC), the community in charge of developing the European Union's urban mobility innovations until at least 2026.
+The platform will receive 16 billion euros of investment, and will be located in an old factory in the district of Poblenou.

-If we don’t make it on time, will we find another planet?
+If we don’t act in time, will we find another planet?

-“All these social and technological changes will also imply new regulatory frames and the participation from everybody.
-We have a lot of initiatives in motion but it is very important to connect them to build a global narrative about where we want to go.
-We cannot stay just with the criticism and not offer solutions or possible alternatives”.
+According to Dunlop, these social and technological changes will need new regulatory frameworks and widespread participation.
+While many initiatives are underway, it is very important to connect them to a global narrative about where we want to go.
+We cannot keep being critical without offering solutions.

-At the end of the conference, one of the attendees asked Dunlop if we will find another planet, is this one is finally over.
-The answer was conclusive: “I think it will not be necessary because we will find the solution, the main thing is how many of us will have to die in order to prevent this from happening.
-I am optimist because I trust in the ability of the human species, our ingenuity and imagination does not have limits, and thanks to fear and hope we will get out of this one”.
+At the end of the conference, one of the attendees asked Dunlop if she agreed with finding another planet.
+Dunlop cnlusively answered that she did not think it would be necessary because we will find the solution - the main question was how many of us would have to die in order to prevent this from happening.
+Dunlop labels herself as an optimist because of her trust ability of the human species, our ingenuity and our imagination.
+She believes that fear and hope will help us get out this problem.